toritried/lostletters/_pages/knit-crochet.md

 permalink: /knit-crochet/
 menu: crafting
 ---
+It's hard to explain just how important knitting is to me.
+Through the art form, I've made tons of friends, created custom-fit garments to overcome fast fashion frustrations, practiced patience and slow living, and so much more.
+This page is a collection of some of my projects (though I've made hundreds of knitted objects over the two decades I've been practicing on-and-off).
 <h1 style="display: flex; justify-content: center;">Look At My Holes by James N Watts</h1>
 <div class="two-col">
     <div>